FlavScents AInsights Entry for Citronellal (CAS: 106-23-0)

 3. Natural Occurrence & Formation

-Citronellal naturally occurs in the essential oils of several plants, including citronella, lemon eucalyptus, and lemongrass.
-It is biosynthesized in plants through the mevalonate pathway, which is common for the formation of monoterpenoids.
-Citronellal's presence in natural sources makes it suitable for "natural flavor" or "natural fragrance" designations, depending on the extraction and processing methods used.
+Citronellal naturally occurs in the essential oils of several plants, most notably in citronella, lemongrass, and eucalyptus.
+It is biosynthesized in plants via the mevalonate pathway, which is common for monoterpenes.
+Citronellal's presence in natural sources qualifies it for use in "natural flavor" and "natural fragrance" designations, depending on the extraction and processing methods used.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs